 You also have the option of using Cloud CDN or other Google Cloud storage services.

-Serving files from App Engine
+Serving files directly from your app

 Configuring your static file handlers

 To configure your app to serve the